Gesche Gottfried: Arrest, conviction and execution

 Johann Christoph Rumpff would have been Gesche's twelfth victim if he hadn't become suspicious after finding small white granules on the food she had prepared for him.
 He confided to his physician, Dr. Luce, who had already attended several of the earlier victims, and handed over the substance he had found.
 Luce determined that it was arsenic and alerted authorities, but by then Gottfried had already claimed two more victims and had moved to Hannover, where she was withering the life of her latest victim, Friedrich Kleine.

 On the night of 6 March 1828, her 43rd birthday, she was arrested.
 Sentenced to death by decapitation, she was publicly executed on 21 April 1831.
 It was the last public execution in the history of Bremen.
 Gottfried's death mask was made to study the facial patterns of criminal women.
-This is within the now-obsolete field of study of phrenology.
+This is within the now-obsolete field of study of physiognomy.

 Influences on literature

 Gottfried's crimes were the inspiration for several works of art and literature.
 One such work, a 2016 art book by Sarah Bodeman called GIFT: I Made This For You, ("Gift" is German for "poison") is set up like a pamphlet with fourteen recipes for each of Gottfried's victims.
 All of the food was cooked and photographed with the same ingredients and in the same sequence as the original food that was made for Gottfried's victims.
 Another work titled "Gift" is a 2013 graphic novel by Peer Meter, with drawings by Barbara Yelin.
 It depicts Gottfried's story and her manner of poisoning her victims.
 Finally, in Murderesses in German Writing, 1720-1860: Heroines of Horror (2009), Susanne Kord discusses Gottfried and other woman murders, as well as how literature has portrayed these women.

 Bremer Freiheit (1971) was a play by Rainer Werner Fassbinder, based on Geesche Gottfried's crimes.
 In 1972 Fassbinder shot a television version of his play starring Margit Carstensen.

+Author Catherine Crowe wrote a short biographical essay on Gottfried detailing her crimes, in a piece entitled "Remarkable Female Criminals—The Poisoners of the Present Century" that appeared in Dublin University Magazine, January/February 1847, and later collected in Volume 3 of Light and Darkness (1850).